 Grenier B, Bracarense AP, Schwartz HE, Lucioli J, Cossalter AM, Moll WD, Schatzmayr G, Oswald IP.
 Biotransformation approaches to alleviate the effects induced by fusarium mycotoxins in swine.
 J Agric Food Chem.
 2013;61:6711–9.

 Li XZ, Zhu C, de Lange CF, Zhou T, He J, Yu H, Gong J, Young JC.
 Efficacy of detoxification of deoxynivalenol-contaminated corn by Bacillus sp.
 LS100 in reducing the adverse effects of the mycotoxin on swine growth performance.
 Food Addit Contam Part A Chem Anal Control Expo Risk Assess.
 2011;28:894–901.

 Han Z, Willer T, Li L, Pielsticker C, Rychlik I, Velge P, Velgec P, Kaspersd B, Rautenschlein S. Influence of the gut microbiota composition on Campylobacter jejuni colonization in chickens.
 Infect Immun.
 2017;85:e00380-e317.

 We would like to thank D. Jandreski-Cvetkovic for her technical assistance and A. Sandor and V. Stanisaveljevic for their assistance during the animal trial.

+Open access funding provided by University of Veterinary Medicine Vienna.
 This study was financed by the Austrian Research Promotion Agency (FFG; 858543) and Biomin Holding GmbH (Technopark 1, 3430 Tulln, Austria).
 This funding source had no role in the design of this study and had not any role during its execution, analyses, interpretation of the data, or decision to submit results.

 Ethics approval and consent to participate